 Treat with a Rueping empty cell process with initial air of 40-50 lbs.
 After attainment of the required initial air pressure, preservative is introduced into the cylinder completely filling the retort.
 Minimal temperature of 180°F will be attained before the pressure period begins.
 During the pressure period, the preservative temperature should always be in the range of 180° to 210°F. All pine poles are to be treated to a minimum retention of 10 lbs. per cu. ft. with a minimum pressure period of two hours.
-During the pressure period, the pressure never falling below 150 PSI.
+During the pressure period, the optimum pressure should be 180 PSI with the pressure never falling below 150 PSI.
 After blow-back, final vacuum should not be less than 22" of mercury for an hour.